Ziemeck/bifrozt-ansible/README.md

 ---

-This was forked from Ziemeck (https://github.com/Ziemeck/bifrozt-ansible) who converted my original Bifrozt project into and Ansible playbook.
+This was forked from Ziemeck (https://github.com/Ziemeck/bifrozt-ansible) who converted my original Bifrozt project into an Ansible playbook.

 ---